 Ground Report | New Delhi: Women Sex Workers of Sonagachi; The plight of the sex workers is indescribable be it in any part of the world.
 Their lifestyle, living quarters, and how they live their daily life is a dismay to those who are working on human development.
 They are one of the most neglected sections of society.
 Recently, there have been many efforts going on to reduce their sufferings by NGOs and other developmental organizations along with the governments.

-In India, 95 percent of the trafficked victims are forced into prostitution, shows data from National Crime Records Bureau.
+In India, 95 percent of the trafficked victims are forced into sex work, shows data from National Crime Records Bureau.
 However, these numbers are just a fraction of the actual reality as sex traffickers work in a clandestine way.
 Andhra Pradesh leads the list with more than one lakh registered female sex workers while Karnataka has 79,000.
 These two states are followed by Tamil Nadu, Maharashtra, and West Bengal.

 Women Sex Workers of Sonagachi